Guest Blog By VeganAcneSufferers

 Does It Work?
 The Science

-Double cleansing, as ridiculous and OCD as it may sound, is actually quite logical.
+Double cleansing for acne, as ridiculous and OCD as it may sound, is actually quite logical.
 Oils and oil-based cleansers are highly effective at getting rid of the macroscopic things you're trying to remove from the surface of the skin, such as sebum, and makeup.
 Indeed, some heavy products like sunscreen feel nearly impossible to remove without an oil, and water-based cleansers simply don't cut it.
 But using just oil could leave our skin feeling too oily, or could result in clogged pores.
 So, to follow that, you want something that will target the smaller things that get into the pores, like dirt, bacteria, and pollutants, which is where your secondary cleanser comes in, one that's usually foamy (but doesn't have to be), and that cleans well.

 In short, double cleansing does make a lot of sense.
 That doesn't mean it's necessary, of course.